String Handling Statements

 [END-STRING].

-- source-item - These are the variables that we want to concatenate.
-We can string together multiple source items.
+- source-item - Specifies the variables that we want to concatenate.

-- DELIMITED BY - This clause specifies the delimiter that specifies the end of each source item.
-If we use SIZE, it'll consider the whole variable.
+- DELIMITED BY - Specifies the character to place at the end of the source item.
+If SIZE is used, it'll consider the entire variable.

-- ON OVERFLOW statements-block-1 - Specifies the set of statements that are executed when ON OVERFLOW occurs.
+- ON OVERFLOW statements-block-1 - Specifies the statements block executed when ON OVERFLOW occurs.

-- NOT ON OVERFLOW statement-block-2 - Specifies the set of statements that are executed when the STRING operation is successful.
+- NOT ON OVERFLOW statement-block-2 - Specifies the statements block executed when the STRING operation is successful.

-- END-STRING - This is the explicit scope terminator for the STRING statement.
+- END-STRING - Explicit scope terminator for the STRING statement.

 Example - Concatenate two strings separated by space.